JPrice-Sandpit/.github/SECURITY.md

 - **Privacy Impact Assessment (PIA) Rating**:
   _Determined by Privacy Team through PIA processes._

-> High-level process triggers for engaging Cyber Governance or Security Operations.
+> Cyber Governance or Security Operations must be engaged to review and update existing risk assessments when key changes are made or new features introduced.
   - **Triggers for Review:**
     - Major architectural changes
     - Third-party integration
     - Handling of sensitive data
     - New API exposed
 - **Last Reviewed By:** Cyber Governance – Jan 2025

 ---